If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Indeed it should, George.’
 His twin shovelled handfuls of gold from their pockets into their trunks.
 ‘Best get it out of sight before mum comes and sees we’ve been gambling, though.’

-Harry snorted and moved in the direction of his bed.
-Fireworks exploded and screeched above the tents as the Irish celebrations.
+Fireworks exploded and screeched above the tents as the Irish celebrations began.

-It’s loud again.
-Harry slipped past Ron and Hermione’s squabble, then sidestepped Percy’s sermon on the shortcomings of the absent Bertha Jorkins and settled down on the cot.
+It’s too loud again.
+Harry slipped past Ron and Hermione’s squabble, sidestepped Percy’s sermon on the shortcomings of the absent Bertha Jorkins and settled down on the cot.

-Despite the noise, sleep came to tug at him, drawing him down from scattered thoughts into the dark.
+Sleep came to tug at him, drawing him down from scattered thoughts and bursting fireworks into the dark.

 Something shook at his arm and he jolted upright with a cold rush of adrenaline.

-‘Harry,’ Mr Weasley hissed.
+‘Harry,’ Mr Weasley snapped, grim-faced.
 ‘We need to leave now.
 Get Ron and Hermione and get out of the camp.
 Stay together.’

-Ron was by the entrance of the tent with Hermione.
-Their pale faces peered out into the camp a thin slit at the door.
+He fumbled for his glasses and his wand, stumbling to the entrance.
+Ron and Hermione’s pale faces peered out into the camp from a thin slit at the door.

 Flashes of light threw eerie shadows against the veil of smoke and the dull echo of explosions rang over the roar of the flames.